nkutsche/xpath-model/samples/meta-sch/Readme.md

 © Nico Kutscherauer, 2022

 This Meta Schematron Schema is a sample project for the usage of the [XPath Model](https://github.com/nkutsche/xpath-model).
-It provides a [meta-schematron.sch](meta-schematron.sch) which checks for other Schematron schema if they containing XPath expressions with node tests which are asking for nodes in the null namespace or for non-declared namespaces. *Note:* The last case would occur an static error anyway.
+It provides a [meta-schematron.sch](meta-schematron.sch) which checks the node test inside of other Schematron schema against a configuration file.

 ## Requirements

 The [meta-schematron.sch](meta-schematron.sch) is an regular Schematron Schema embedding XSLT stylesheets by `xsl:import`.
 The used Schematron implementation has to support embeded XSLT.
-It is tested with Oxygen XML Editor v20.1.
+It is tested with Oxygen XML Editor v20.1 & v24.0.

 ## Usage